How to Become a Teacher

 These are just a few reasons people often cite for why they returned to school to become an elementary or secondary teacher.
 If you’ve made the decision that this is the career path for you, you are probably wondering: How do I become a teacher?

-Loyola University School of Education’s Master of Arts in Teaching (MAT) is the answer.
+Loyola University School of Education’s Master of Arts in Teaching (MAT) program is the answer.

 Becoming a teacher may be easier than you think.
 The requirements to become a teacher in Maryland are: